Beginner’s guide to cryptocurrency

 DBS uses 100% air-gapped cold storage technology, which reduces the risk of loss of cryptocurrencies to hacks.
 DBS also stores all crypto holdings in segregated accounts, which means that these holdings are ringfenced in the event of the exchange’s insolvency.
 These measures ensure the safety of client holdings.

-Should I invest in Cryptocurrency?
+Should I invest in cryptocurrency?

 As with any type of investments, ask yourself if it is aligned with your financial objectives, your financial health, and if it is worth the risk.
 This is because investing in cryptocurrency is highly speculative and the market is largely unregulated.
 So, invest with money that you don’t have an immediate need for.

 The future of cryptocurrency remains a question mark for now.
 We do not know if cryptocurrencies will be widely accepted in the near future.
 While certain retailers in the United States are accepting Bitcoins as payments, other countries, like India, are looking at banning cryptocurrencies and fining anyone who owns them.
-Thus, you’d need to ask yourself the question – should cryptocurrencies not be accepted as widely as expected, would you be able to afford the loss of your investment?

-It is prudent to first focus on your core investment portfolio using suitable tools and products from traditional asset classes like equities, bonds and cash.
+It is prudent to first focus on your core investment portfolio using suitable tools and products from traditional asset classes like equities, bonds, and cash.
 If you have spare cash after that and you understand the risks of alternative investments, you may wish to put some into cryptocurrencies.
-This approach would probably let you sleep with peace of mind and avoid putting all your eggs in one basket, instead of living with the stress of volatile movements associated with the cryptocurrency markets.

 Ready to start?